Fort Hunter, New York: Palatine settlement

-The future site of Fort Hunter was on Schoharie Creek, near the easternmost of the two primary Mohawk settlements of the time.
+The site of future Fort Hunter was on Schoharie Creek, near the easternmost of the two primary Mohawk settlements of the time.
 It was in part for defense of the nearby Mohawk village against the French and their Indian allies.

 The Mohawk name for their village was rendered variously in English as Tionondoroge, Teantontalago, Thienderego, Tionondorage, and Tiononderoga.
 The European colonists also called it the Lower Mohawk Castle, referring to its relative position near the Mohawk River, which flows east.
 Canajoharie, the other primary Mohawk village, was known as the Upper Mohawk Castle and was located further west upriver, also on the south side of the river.
 By the Dongan Charter, the city of Albany acquired the right to own 1000 acre at the Lower Mohawk Castle.

 Hendrick Tejonihokarawa of the Wolf Clan, a Mohawk sachem also known by the English as Hendrick Peters, was one of the "Four Mohawk Kings" who went to London in 1710 to meet with Queen Anne.
 The chiefs asked her for Anglican missionaries to help offset French Catholic influence in the Iroquois Confederacy, as well as for defenses against French soldiers.
 In 1711, the Crown authorized the construction of Fort Hunter near Tionondorage for such defense.
 The fort contained a chapel and mission house.
 Queen Anne donated a set of communion silver and sent two missionaries to the colony.

 In return, she asked Tejonihokarawa for help in settling Palatine Germans, Protestant refugees then working at English camps in the Hudson Valley in present-day Dutchess County.
 They had left the Palatine because of French invasions related to religious wars.
 Through Governor Hunter, the sachem made some Mohawk land available to settlers near Schoharie Creek, where some of the Palatines eventually settled.